 A bachelor’s degree program in information technology can give students a foundation in such areas as database systems, networking and programming.
 Students could apply that knowledge in a potential career or further coursework in the subject.
 Students working toward their degree usually earn a Bachelor of Science (B.S.) in information technology.

-Online bachelor's degree in information technology: coursework and overview
+Online bachelor’s degree in information technology coursework

 Full-time students typically complete the bachelor’s degree program in four years.
 During that time, they take a variety of courses, both inside and outside of information technology.
 Although the curriculum varies by school, programs tend to offer some of the same courses.
 Below are examples of courses that are commonly required for or relevant to the information technology degree:

 - Introduction to Programming: Courses provide an overview of computer programming, often for the purposes of problem-solving and algorithms, using an array of programming languages.
 Many schools offer courses in a specific language, such as Java or C++.

 - Database Systems: Introductory courses examine relational database systems in regards to development, design and applications.
 Among the typical topics discussed is data modeling.

 - Networking Fundamentals: Students learn concepts and applications of networking and telecommunications systems.
 Specific topics explored may include network configuration and network protocols, such as TCP/IP.

 - Network Security: Students learn how to protect computer networks from security attacks, with attention to topics such as firewalls, encryption and intrusion detection methods.